Are you thinking about or currently selling insurance?

 In many cases, total commission over time for renewal products is GREATER than first-year commission from first-year payout driven products.

 Final expense is a perfect example.

 In the first five years, you’re probably going to get paid $900 total with $700 paid within the first year.

 Whereas, with Medicare, you’re probably going to get paid $1,500 total if you can keep it on the books for six years.

 For example, say the first business you wrote on it has a price increase.

 Let’s say you have Mutual of Omaha supplement and the price increased in the third year.

 Now, you start that six-year renewal stream all over again!

-For example, when you have 500 Medicare supplements, that is 500 * $300, equaling $150,000/year that you don’t have to necessarily do all that much to keep.
+For example, when you have 500 Medicare supplements, that is 500 x $300, equaling $150,000/year with minimal service work.